Zagreb food: a local flavours guide

 When you walk through the local markets or sit in a small tavern, the scent of baked dough often fills the air.
 Strukli represents the regional nature of Croatian cuisine, where each area maintains its own distinct identity.
 In the north, the influence of Central Europe is clear, moving away from the olive oil of the coast toward the heavier, comforting textures of dough and cheese.
 Because the dish can be either boiled or baked, it adapts to different meal times, appearing as a substantial snack or a main course depending on the setting.

 Finding this dish is easy if you explore the wider Croatia region, but it feels most at home in the rolling hills of Hrvatsko Zagorje.
 The preparation requires a specific kind of dough that holds the filling together during the cooking process.
-While I do not know the specific prices or the best restaurants to find the most authentic version, the prevalence of the dish in the northern territories makes it an essential part of the local gastronomic map.
+The prevalence of the dish in the northern territories makes it an essential part of the local gastronomic map.
 It is a simple yet filling meal that reflects the agricultural roots of the area, relying on basic ingredients to create a satisfying, warm experience that defines the inland palate.

 Navigating the culinary landscape of the capital